fedora-infra/elections/README.md

 adjust the `.wsgi` file in `/var/www` to point to the `fedora_elections` directory.

-Place the configuration file in `/etc/fedora-elections/fedora-elections.cfg`.
+Place the configuration file in `/etc/fedora-elections/fedora-elections.cfg` and adjust it as you wish.

 ```
 sudo mkdir -p /etc/fedora-elections/